Gerontius (magister militum)

 Gerontius (fl.
 407–411) was a general of the Western Roman Empire (with the rank of magister militum), who initially supported the usurper Constantine III, later betraying him in favour of another usurper, Maximus of Hispania.

 Life

 Under Constantine III

 Siliqua of Constantine III.
 Struck 408–411 AD.

 Gerontius, probably a Briton by birth, was one of the supporters of Constantine III, a Roman general who revolted against the emperor Honorius in 407, conquering Britain, Gaul, Germania, and Hispania.

-Constantine's control of Hispania was challenged by the revolts of Didymus and Verenianus, cousins of Honorius.
-In early 408, Constantine sent an army against the rebels, headed by his son Constans and commanded by Gerontius.
-After losing his first battle against the rebels, Gerontius recalled additional forces from Gaul and won an important victory in Lusitania, where Didymus and Verenianus were captured.
+Constantine's control of Hispania was challenged by the revolt of Didymus and Verinianus, cousins of Honorius.
+In early 408, Constantine sent an army against the rebels, headed by his son Constans and commanded by Terentius.
+After losing their first battles against the rebels, the Emperor sent Gerontius with additional forces from Gaul.
+He won an important victory in Lusitania, where Didymus and Verinianus were captured.
 Constans escorted the prisoners back to Gaul, while Gerontius remained in Hispania, in command of the local troops.